 FOREIGN LANGUAGES AT ST THOMAS’

 At St Thomas’ we aim to foster a love of learning languages and an appreciation of and respect for other cultures.
-Pupils are taught French for one hour a week from Y2-Y6 and younger children also learn some French as part of their daily routines.
+Pupils are taught French for approximately one hour a week from Y1-Y6 and younger children also learn some French during the school year.
 In addition we aim to broaden pupils’ knowledge and interest in other languages by occasionally learning a few phrases in different languages.

 We follow the DFE KS2 National Curriculum Programme of Study and our curriculum is also guided by the KS2 Framework for Languages.
 Games and songs play an important role in language learning here at St Thomas’ and we invite you to follow the links included on this website for your own amusement and to deepen your knowledge of French.

-Please follow the drop-down box links from the home page for information pertinent to each year group.
+Please follow the drop-down box links from this page for information pertinent to each year group.

 CELEBRATIONS IN FRANCE AND THROUGHOUT THE WORLD